Alonskii/Visualizing-Email-Data/README.md

 Coursera Capstone taught by Dr Severence..

-Visualization done by according to the instructions..
-Uploaded screenshot shows various output.
+Uploaded screenshots shows various output after following the instructions of the lecturer.